ElidaDev/AllLangs-Eli/README.md

 # 2425Materials
 The notes for CS1 2024-2025 Course at SICTC
+## My understandings of programming languages Ranked:

+### Python
+- I've written the most in python, Most of it is in this repo!

+### Java
+- I've written Hello world + Some minimal automation programs (Will have more experience in 2025-26 school year).

+### C
+- This repo shows all of the C programs I have written.

+### html
+- I have done freecodecamp lessons with html, but thats about it.

+### Js
+- Written hello world + what is in the repo here.

+### Css
+- This was in the free code camp lessons, however I do not recall most of it.

+---
 ### Git File Management Commands

 - Cloning a repo from GitHub